Hamsa1991/e-commerce-project/README.md

 for more information please go to : https://laravel.com/docs/7.x <br>
 ### Setup projects
 create database "ecommerce" and import "ecommerce.sql" file into it<br>
-create database "payment-category" and import "payment-category.sql" file into it<br>
+create database "payment-gateway" and import "payment-gateway.sql" file into it<br>
 Go to ".env: file in each project and update only your user name and password (DB_USERNAME, DB_PASSWORD values)<br>
 ### Run projects
 Open cmd and change directory to "ecommerce" project then run this command:<br><br>